Ensemble learning of pathology foundation models for precision oncology: DISCUSSION

-In this study, we introduce a novel paradigm for developing pathology foundation models, ELF, that harnesses the complementary representational strengths of independently trained foundation models.
-By employing an ensemble learning approach, ELF integrates five state-of-the-art foundation models through a unified slide-level encoder, enabling the generation of more robust and generalizable features.
-Evaluated across 115 diverse tasks—including disease subtyping, biomarker detection, and response prediction for both targeted therapies and immunotherapies—ELF consistently outperformed individual foundation models as well as existing slide-level approaches.
-These findings underscore the power of leveraging model complementarity and demonstrate the effectiveness of ensemble-based integration of pathology foundation models for improving performance in real-world clinical settings.
+In this study, we introduced an ensemble approach for developing pathology foundation models, ELF, that harnesses the complementary representational strengths of independently trained foundation models.
+By employing an ensemble learning approach, ELF integrated five state-of-the-art foundation models through a unified slide-level encoder, enabling the generation of robust and generalizable features.
+Evaluated across 125 diverse tasks, including disease subtyping, biomarker detection, and response prediction for both targeted therapies and immunotherapies, ELF outperformed individual foundation models as well as existing slide-level approaches.
+These findings support ensemble-based integration as an approach for combining complementary pathology foundation-model representations.

 Most existing pathology foundation models are trained as tile-level models.
 For downstream applications, separate models must be trained to combine features from all the tiles in a slide.
-And since each whole-slide image (WSI) may contain thousands of tiles, this requires a large labeled dataset for training purposes.
+And since each WSI may contain thousands of tiles, this requires a large labeled dataset for training purposes.
 By contrast, ELF is a pretrained slide-level foundation model that directly encodes the entire WSI into compact representations.
-This has significant advantages over traditional tile-level foundation models by substantially reducing the need for training data, and therefore, is well suited to clinical contexts where data are limited.
-Indeed, we have shown that ELF could be fine-tuned using as few as 32 patients for therapeutic response prediction.
+This design reduces the amount of task-specific training data required relative to traditional tile-level approaches and may therefore be useful in data-limited settings such as therapeutic response prediction.